Latedog/LostArts/Changelog/Dungeon__September_2020.md

 - Removed the function setRelicFlag and m_hasRelic variable from the Player class and simplified implementation
 - Removed m_hasAbility variable and accompanying functions from the Shield class
 - Fixed bug where flying actors would get sucked into Quicksand
+- Added chest creation function to the Dungeon class for streamlined usage